 Architecture is a combination of both art and science.
 Aesthetics and function must be balanced in order for you to live your best home life.
 As selections and systems come to fruition, often adjustments and tweaks are needed.
 Design is a process that requires some push and pull, so JAFFE A+I maintains near constant communication throughout the process to keep you informed on all aspects of your new home.
 Your participation is key and no detail is too small to be reviewed.
 Our goal is to get it “just right,” because the best compliment we can receive is when our clients say, “We love coming home!”

 After working hand in hand with JAFFE A+I through Design Development, most selections should be complete.
-Specifications and a drawing set including plans, exterior elevations, interior elevations, window & door schedules and additional details materialize.
+Specifications and a drawing set including plans, exterior elevations, interior elevations, window & door schedules and additional details take shape and materialize in DD.
 The specs and drawing set will be further developed in the next phase, Construction Documents (CD), when finalizing deliverables for bidding and construction of your new home occurs.
 In our next post, we’ll discuss the architect’s role in preparing your construction documents.